dcodev1702/azure_dcr_json_generator/README.md

 An Apache2 Access log is used in this example.
 Limited testing has been done with single line log entries (Bind9 DNS & Apache2). <br />
 <br />
 This is inspired from using a Logstash container to ship unstructured logs to Log Analytics using the Custom Table (Log) DCR API. <br />
-See cited resources for more information.
+See cited resources for a more detailed explanation.

 Cited Resources:
 -----------------